Kolmogorov complexity of unitary transformations in quantum computing: Discussion

 \section{Discussion}

+In this section, we shall understand Kolmogov complexity in the most broad and permissive sense.
+We emphasise that, despite the presence of word "complexity", the notion of Kolmogov complexity is not about a computational time or a computational space complexity, but is about the shortest (most compact) possible description or representation of the object or system.
+In particular, the complexity of one vector or operator shall be equal (up to~$O(1)$) to the complexity of another vector or operator if one can be converted (mapped) to the other using a finite amount of information.

+One needs an auxiliary classical or quantum Turing machine to compute matrix exponent and matrix logarithm as well as the purification and partial trace.
 Logarithmic and exponential functions are known\cite{Muller} to have implementations in Fortran and C. The size of the program text file is 20--100~Kb.
 The calculation precision can be arbitrary high and depends on hardware, but does not affect the program size.
 So are the Fortran and C programs for other related calculations.
-Therefore, the Kolmogorov (descriptional) complexity of mapping
+Therefore, the Kolmogorov complexity of an auxiliary Turing machine configuration to implement the mapping:

 is~$O(1)$.
-Similarly, we can argue that the Kolmogorov (descriptional) complexity of mapping
+Similarly, as discussed in Chapter~\ref{Chapter-Positive}, the Kolmogorov complexity of an auxiliary Turing machine configuration to implement the mapping:

-is~$O(1)$ and such a mapping injects just a constant amount of information into~$|AR\rangle$, which does not depend on~$n$. \begin{remark} To obtain an infinitely high calculation precision we may need an auxiliary Turing machine with an infinite tape.
-Nevertheless, the program size remains finite and does not depend on~$n$. \end{remark}
+is~$O(1)$, too. \begin{remark} To obtain an infinitely high calculation precision we may need an auxiliary Turing machine with an infinite tape.
+Nevertheless, the program size for the auxiliary calculations remains finite and does not depend on~$n$. \end{remark}

-The~$O(1)$ complexity of mapping\eqref{mapping_U_rho} and the~$O(1)$ complexity of mapping\eqref{mapping_rho_AR} imply that, for any consistent Kolmogorov complexity definition, the complexity of unitary transformation~$U$ and the complexity of the corresponding pure quantum state~$|AR\rangle$ are equal up to $O(1)$.
-Thus, via mapping~\eqref{mapping_U_AR}, we have established the duality of the Kolmogorov complexity of unitary transformation and the Kolmogorov complexity of a pure quantum state.
+The~$O(1)$ complexity of mapping\eqref{mapping_U_rho} and the~$O(1)$ complexity of mapping\eqref{mapping_rho_AR} imply that our complexity definitions of Positive operator and unitary transformation are optimal in the broad sense.